thomasgallo/mono_slam_tensorflow/README.md

 <p align="center">
 <img src="UML_04022020.png">
 </p>
-As seen above and as discussed in the objective of the project, the project will be divided around three majors module, ORB_SLAM2, Tensorflow and the Android camera image acquirement.
+As seen above and as discussed in the objective of the project, the project will be divided around three majors module, ORB_SLAM2, Tensorflow and the phone camera image acquirement.

 It describes what the project wants to achieve and defines the key terminologies of this project.
 Presents the hardware or tools used in the project.